Ranger-4297/SCPRP-test_Info/README.md

 ----
 This doucment/repository is meant for the use with ROBLOX game [SCP: Roleplay](https://www.roblox.com/games/5041144419) Whilst on the AD (Administrative Department) or in the Scientific Department (SD) as a testing guide/copy paste document for Class-D's and test reports.
-Aswell as possible interview questions in the future
+Aswell as possible interview questions in the future.
 <br />
 <br />
 # Please Note: